top of page

 book cover_new.jpg

 In my work, I look at the impact of stereotypes on girls' interest and performance in STEM beginning in early childhood.
-I also research the best tools, curricula, and other strategies for engaging girls in STEM.
+I also research the best tools, curricula, and other strategies for engaging girls in STEM as well as the impact of role models and mentors on girls' and young womens' interest in STEM.
 You can learn more about my research in my book Breaking the STEM Stereotype or by checking out some of my projects and resources below!

-Below are my recent publications that have to do with gender stereoptypes and engaging girls in STEM.
+Below are my recent publications that have to do with gender stereotypes and engaging girls in STEM.
 For a full list of my publications on all topics, please visit my publications page.

 • Sullivan, A. (2021).
 Supporting girls' computational thinking skillsets: Why early exposure is critical to success.
 In Teaching Computational Thinking and Coding to Young Children (pp. 216-235).
 IGI Global